• Skip to main content

 Characteristics of Research Design

 • Neutrality: When you set up your study, you may have to make assumptions about the data you expect to collect.
-The results projected in the research should be free from bias and neutral.
+The results projected in the research should be free from research bias and neutral.
 Understand opinions about the final evaluated scores and conclusions from multiple individuals and consider those who agree with the results.

 • Reliability: With regularly conducted research, the researcher expects similar results every time.
 You’ll only be able to reach the desired results if your design is reliable.
 Your plan should indicate how to form research questions to ensure the standard of results.